Meningococcal conjugate vaccine

 you have HIV;

-you have an immune system disorder called "persistent complement component deficiency."
+you have an immune system disorder called "complement component deficiency."

 The Centers for Disease Control recommends that all teens ages 11 to 12 years be vaccinated with a single dose of meningococcal conjugate vaccine.
 A booster dose should be given at age 16 for continued protection when teens are at highest risk of meningococcal disease.

-Your booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by your local health department.
+Your booster schedule may be different.
+Follow the guidelines provided by your doctor or local health department.

 Be sure to receive all recommended doses of this vaccine or you may not be fully protected against disease.